 My personal take-aways

 I’m not a dancer.
 I don’t know much about ballet.
 But that doesn’t mean I can’t learn from someone who’s spent their entire life doing it.
 Whatever the occasion may be, if you have a chance to learn from someone who’s been in an industry for over 50 years, you should take it.
 Doing great work for so long comes with many life lessons that extend way beyond what’s important in any given field.
 When mentors talk, listen.
 No matter what you want to be mentored in.
-Thumbs up!
+Thumbs up for The Creative Habit.

 What else can you learn from the blinks?